top of page

 Plants for Birds

 Support the birds and pollinators in your backyard by planting native plants.
-The Jayhawk Audubon Society has joined with National Audubon to promote Plants for Birds, a nationwide effort to get 1 million native plants planted within five years
+Lawrence Bird Alliance has joined with National Audubon to promote Plants for Birds, a nationwide effort to get 1 million native plants planted within five years

 THREE TENETS OF GARDENING FOR BIRDS